 This is a question we are sometimes asked.
 The answer is yes.
-Our Orange County divorce mediation attorneys do understand that any breakup can include resentment and bitterness.
+Our mediation attorneys do understand that any breakup can include resentment and bitterness.
 However, we will show you and your spouse how setting aside those emotions and instead focusing on solutions will help you and your spouse not only make good decisions for yourselves but also for your children.

 “How long will the orientation process take?”

 Orientation will take between 2 to 4 hours of time, depending on your particular facts and issues in your divorce case.
 Many times, we can charge you a flat fee for this divorce mediation orientation so you and your spouse can take your time with us and make the best of the first session.
 Our attorneys will offer you flexible scheduling so that you and your spouse can be sure to find time to meet with us.